 This course will balance historical information with Holocaust teaching pedagogy.
 Historical content will be determined by the depth of class background in the subject matter.
 The Holocaust will be viewed from the perspective of the perpetrator, the victim, and the bystander.
 Emphasis will be placed on issues such as anti-Semitism, the nature of evil, and the responsibility of individuals and institutions such as governments and religious organizations.
 Participants will look to first understand the Holocaust and its lessons themselves, and then find instructional methods to support their students in doing the same.
 Strategies for teaching the subject at all grade levels will be explored, and age-appropriate curricular materials will be examined and developed.
 A connection will also be made between the lessons of the Holocaust and the human rights issues of recent times.
 The format will include brief lectures, class discussions, survivor testimony, a visit to the United States Holocaust Memorial Museum, and perusal of literature, videotapes/DVDs, and print material.
 This course also serves as an elective in the Master of Arts in Holocaust and Genocide Studies program.

 EMSE 5343 Teaching Prejudice Reduction (Spring Semester)

-Advanced Research Seminar in Teaching the Holocaust (3 credits) EMSE 5348 (Fall)
+EMSE 5348 Advanced Research Seminar in Teaching the Holocaust (Fall Semester)

-Advanced Research Seminar in Prejudice Reduction (3 credits) EMSE 5349 (Spring)
+EMSE 5349 Advanced Research Seminar in Prejudice Reduction (Spring Semester)